 Grievance process records will be retained by the Dean of Institutional Effectiveness for a period of seven years, consistent with Federal and state law.
-Records will include: (a) records of the investigation, hearing, and determination of responsibility; audio, audiovisual recordings, or transcript of hearings; records of sanctions or remedies provided; (b) records of any appeal and the materials associated with an appeal such as the written statements submitted by the parties; and (c) records of Supportive Measures taken in response to a report or complaint of Sexual Harassment.
+Records will include: (a) records of the investigation, hearing, and determination of responsibility; audio, audiovisual recordings, or transcript of hearings; records of sanctions or remedies provided; (b) records of any appeal and the materials associated with an appeal such as the written statements submitted by the parties; and (c) records of Supportive Measures taken in response to a report or complaint of sex discrimination.
 This includes the situation in which the College offered Supportive Measures to a Complainant only and where the Complainant of Sexual Harassment opted not to proceed with a Formal Complaint.
 In such cases, the College record-keeping has to include a report that it was not deliberately indifferent and that it took measures designed to restore or preserve equal access to its educational program and activities.
+Disclosure of such records to external agencies, e.g., law enforcement, will comply with all applicable federal, state, and Riverside Health (RH) regulatory requirements and restrictions.

 Records of materials used to train the Title IX Coordinator, investigators, and decision-makers will be retained by the Dean of Student Success for a period of seven years.